 The entire reason people do what they do is to infuse the world with some greater purpose.
 Nobody wants to do work simply for the sake of it but, rather, in the attempt to leave some mark on humanity.
 We call this legacy.
 People are invested in a future in which they contributed something worthwhile.
 You want to tap into this innate desire.
 Give your investors and partners a way that they can collaborate with you in helping reach their own agency toward a better tomorrow.

 You also are doing what you do for some specific ‘why’.
 Dig deep to the roots of this, and find the commonalities so that you can more easily share this with others.
 Work with people who are talented in drawing out the elements of storytelling in such a way that they can help you to best illustrate these ideas.
 Never forget that the people sitting across from you at the table are human first and foremost before they are financial institutions or investment partners.
 Refrain from defining others solely by their titles or the letters behind their names, but instead realize they are complete human beings who also have thoughts and feelings, goals, and desires.
 Storytelling is the tool to build a bridge between you and them at the deepest level.

-Fidelman and Co. assist those who are crafting their presentation materials to ensure the best possible chance at securing venture capital funding.
+Fidelman and Co. assist those who are crafting their presentation materials and startup narrative to ensure the best possible chance at securing venture capital funding.
 In addition, we also can help in the areas of financial consulting and with strategic planning regarding best practices for management.
 Reach out to us for more information on how we can be of service to you.